 The job posting that you put out to the public should be thought of as advertising – make sure it speaks to the type and skill level of talent you are trying to attract.
 A job description is for you and the employee to have a mutual understanding of expectations.
 Take the time to make sure this is all inclusive of the tasks you expect from this role.
 But remember, attracting top talent is not just a matter of compensation and a list of job responsibilities, you need to give them a reason why they should work for you vs the agent down the street.

 At MyOutDesk, we help our clients find the right talent for their specific needs.
 Our process goes much deeper than providing a few resumes.
 We take the time to have an in depth, one-on-one conversation between you and one of our real estate experts.
 We analyze your current organizations structure, a detailed job description of the role you are looking to fill, what challenges you currently face and what tools you can utilize to address those needs.
-We call this the MyOutDesk 7-Figure Agent Roadmap, and many of our new clients have found this to be transformational in taking their business to the next level.
+We call this the MyOutDesk Business Growth Strategy Session, and many of our new clients have found this to be transformative in taking their business to the next level.

 Get talent, gain leverage and grow your business!